acpanackal/star-wars-app/README.md

 # StarWarsApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+* The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+* Used Angular Material and Bootstrap
+* HttpClient Module to fetch data

 ## Development server